 Lau Wei had come to the Southern Highlands by way of the Chinese Nationalist Army.
 As a loyal member of the Gwomingdang, he had spent the twenty prime years of his life

 warring.
-When their cause had become corrupt, and defeat was certain, the Gwomingdang retreated to Taiwan.
+When their cause had become corrupt, and defeat certain, the Gwomingdang retreated to Taiwan.
 He parted from them, heading South, choosing his own future.

 midwife's hands onto the earthen floor and was bound to the earth ever since.
 His father was a peasant, as was his mother, his aunts, uncles, grandparents, and on down.
 For hundreds of years, his family worked the land,

 and, after generations of marriage among neighbors, most of the villagers came to acquire the family name "Wei," and so it was.
 Were it not for war, he would have remained in the village of Wei, and by now

 would have been an honored elder.
 Had nature's course held true, he would have had many children, and even more grandchildren, which he would have prepared carefully for their own lives in the village Wei.

 the years of war changed that.
 First was the anarchy, stirred by the warlords; then the nationalist struggle; and then the occupation by the Japanese; and finally, the revolution.
 When all was over, the village of Wei

 So, having nothing to return to, he chose to go South.

 Only those closest to him knew that he had spent his youth in the Temple of Hwang Lung.
 As was the

 case in many pre-revolution villages, youths with promise were hand selected from among the many to learn the skills of the ancestors.
 The chosen ones eventually became the village leaders, as well as the healers,

 teachers, priests, and protectors.

-In line with temple custom, the flat bottom of novice Wei's right foot was tattooed with a dragon...its fiery breath pointed frontward.
+In line with temple custom, the flat bottom of novice Wei's right foot was tattooed with a dragon, its fiery breath pointed frontward.
 The left bore a raised hand.
 These were

 years in the South, he worked the land and kept to himself.
-Except for chosen students, no one knew his secret...that he was the twenty first master in the line from Southern Mountain.
+Except for chosen students, no one knew his secret, that he was the twenty first master in the line from Southern Mountain.
 Because he was a healer, and a

 Revolution of the North marked a dramatic end to their reign of influence.
 But these men journeyed South for reasons other than peace.
 The peasants of the South proved no match for the displaced warlords.
 In just a few

 short years, the harvest changed from rice to opium.
 The dust roads, meant to carry oxen, now bore the crisp tire marks of western limousines, inevitably preceded and followed by the staccato tracking of armored

 vehicles.
-The peasants, who had never before experienced poverty, were now poor.
+The peasants, who had never before experienced poverty, were now desperately poor.
 Their families had become weak, and households with eligible daughters were few.

 a most fertile but inaccessible valley, protected by a limestone gorge, through which only one man and a cart could safely pass together.
 The warlords coveted the fertile valley for its rich soil, and for its natural

-defenses, but could not steal influence from its traditional leaders, many of whom had become disciples of Lau Wei.
+defenses, but could not gain influence with its traditional elders, many of whom over time had become disciples of Lau Wei.

 Killing him would be inappropriate.
-But surely, humiliating him would weaken his influence among the leaders, tipping the scales to the interests of the warlords, and allowing the desired
+But surely, humiliating him would weaken his influence among the leaders, and the ambitious youth, tipping the scales to the interests of the warlords, and allowing the desired

 foothold into the valley.
 They knew once they gained entry to the protected valley, they could never be forced to leave, by insiders, or by outsiders.